Guides

 Custom providers allow you to add your own AI model endpoints to Cencori.
 This is useful if you:

-- Self-host open-source models (Llama, Mistral)
+- Self-host open-source models (Llama, Mistral) via vLLM or Ollama

 Supported API Formats

-- Anthropic API format - Claude-compatible endpoints
+- Anthropic API format: Compatible with Claude-compatible gateways.

 Adding a Custom Provider

-Via Dashboard:
+Via Dashboard

-- Go to your organization settings
+- Go to your Organization Settings in the dashboard

 - Click "Custom Providers" in the sidebar